 If you know me well, you know that I love coffee as much as I love green tea.
-My hardest decision every morning is to decide if I should pour myself a cup of green tea or coffee - what a joyful morning I have!
+My hardest decision every morning is deciding if I should pour myself a cup of green tea or coffee.
+What a joyful morning I have!
 I enjoy learning about both coffee and tea.
 So now, I roast my own coffee and have a green tea to accompany it!

 First of all, what is coffee creamer?